wp-plugins/post-pay-counter/readme.txt

 == Description ==
 The Post Pay Counter plugin allows you to easily calculate and handle authors' pay on a multi-author blog by computing posts' remuneration basing on admin defined rules.
 The administrator can specify criteria upon which payments should be computed and the stats will immediately be viewable.
 Both a general view with all users and a specific one for a author are possible.
 It can easily help you implement a revenue sharing/paid to write model for your business.

-**IMPORTANT NOTICE: Version 2.0 or later needs to be reinstalled, if you had a previous version.
-Also, the following features are currently missing**: plugin's visits counting method, post payment bonus, trial settings, full multisite integration, word count in post list.
-Some of them will be added soon.
-If you need one specifically, let me know in order to make up a priority list.

 * Pay per post, word, visit, image and comment.
 They are not mutually exclusive.
 * Pay with an incremental system (eg. each word is €0.01 => 100 words = €1) or with a zonal one (eg. from 200 to 300 words/visits it’s €2.00, up to 10 zones).
 * No account needed.
 Data is yours, no need to sign-up to anything really.